The Yummy Life

 IMG_3157.jpg IMG_3158.jpg

 Step 6.
-With the mixer running, add the flour mixture 1/2 cup at a time, until well combined.
+Gradually, add the flour mixture 1/2 cup at a time, until well combined.

 IMG_3159.jpg IMG_3163.jpg